 We have years of experience navigating insurance companies.
 What is even better we help you through it.

-Generally, if the reason for the problem is found to be your negligence (failure to properly maintain your drains, for example), you can’t expect any reimbursement.
+Generally, if the reason for the problem is found to be your negligence, you can’t expect any reimbursement.

 If the blockage is due to roots from a tree in a public area or the pipe has collapsed on state property, the responsibility is not yours and you should be rightfully compensated.